-Herbal beverages increase our sense of Joy and wellbeing.
+Herbal beverages increase our sense of joy and wellbeing.
 The Mead recipe takes a little longer to execute and should be started now for gift giving in the summer.
 I like to leave mine for 6 to 9 months after bottling before we open it.
-But it’s worth the wait, with a rich, complex honey flavor.
-The elderberry means that this is antiviral, immune boosting, and anti-inflammatory, too.
+But it’s worth the wait, with a rich, complex honey flavour.
+The elderberry means that this is antiviral, immune-boosting, and anti-inflammatory, too.
 Mead makes an especially lovely DIY gift.

 Cranberry Kombucha – This is an effervescent, tangy-sweet beverage that you can enjoy before your holiday meal, during, or at the end.
 Not only does it taste great, but it will help you by easing the bloating, and overfull feeling that the holidays sometimes bring.

 Fire Cider – There are better safeguards against viruses than a flu shot.
-Bolstering your immune system is your best defense against colds and flu, as well as other winter viruses.
+Bolstering your immune system is your best defence against colds and flu, as well as other winter viruses.

 Berry and Herb Infused Vinegar – Infused vinegar is super easy to make, especially with berries and small juicy fruit like cherries or pomegranates.